1st Edition

 by Routledge

-Impact investing has shown great promise as a major transformational investment paradigm, but the sector is under-performing and its prospects are dimming: it comprises less than 1% of the world’s equity investments, and too many claims of success are more about marketing and reputational value than hard evidence of social impact.
-Drawing on over a decade of hands-on experience in developing new models, frameworks, techniques, and toolkits, this book is a unique combination of a how-to guide and cutting-edge ideas for enhancing current impact investment practices, to achieve greater financial ROI, social impact, and risk mitigation.
-Through the Social Innovation Model for Partnerships (SIMPle) Approach, readers will learn what actions should be taken at each stage of impact investing, and which models, analytic frameworks, and techniques to use – and how to use them – for optimal results.
+Impact investing has shown great promise as a major transformational investment paradigm, but in practice under-performing woefully and its prospects are dimming: It comprises less than 1% of the world’s equity investments, and too many claims of success are more about marketing and reputational value than hard evidence of positive social impacts.
+Drawing on over a decade of hands-on experience, this book presents a unique combination of a how-to guide and a reimagining – new models, frameworks, techniques, and tools – of what impact investing could be and could accomplish.
+It points to a new direction for future impact investments: achieve higher financial returns, more positive social and environmental impacts, and lower risks than conventional investments.
+Readers will learn what actions should be taken at each stage of impact investing, and which models, analytic frameworks, and techniques to use – and how to use them – for optimal results.

-This is a clear and comprehensive resource for anyone who needs to understand how impact investing works and how it can be done better, from professionals at foundations, international NGOs, consulting firms, and government agencies, to students of finance, public policy, and international affairs.
+This book offers a step-by-step guide to how impact investing can achieve its promise of transforming global investments into a powerful positive force for change.
+It is an inspiring and comprehensive resource for anyone who wants to understand how impact investing works and how it can be done better, from professionals at foundations, international NGOs, consulting firms, and government agencies, to students of finance, public policy, ESG, sustainability and international development.

 1. Impact Investing: What’s the Big Idea?
 2. Opportunities and Challenges for Impact Investors 3.
 Lessons Learned 4.
 Reimaging Impact Investing 5.
 I3 Approach Model and Framework 6.
 I3 Tools and Techniques 7.
 Ideation Phase 8.
 Scoping Phase 9.
 Feasibility Stage 10.
 Cash Flow, Environmental, and Gender Assessments 11.
 Integrated Analysis Framework - Investment Criteria and Risk Management 12.
 Measurement, Management, and Appraisal 13.
 Creating a Nurturing I3 Ecosystem